Texas A&M reaches $1M settlement in hiring debacle of Kathleen McElroy

 In a text from June one of the regents wrote "I thought the purpose of us starting a journalist department was to get a high-quality Aggie journalist with conservative values into the market."

+Then on July 9, McElroy received updated appointment letters.
+One called for the "appointment to the faculty as a Professor of Practice with a 1-year appointment and the other provided for 3-year administrative appointment as Director of the Journalism program."
+The administrative letter talked about "at will status", whereas the faculty letter did not.
+But Bermudez did not provide the newly updated letters to Blanton for review before sending them to McElroy.

+After receiving the updated letters, McElroy told Bermudez she was "displeased that the faculty appointment letter provided only a 1-year appointment" and that she would need time to "process what had transpired."
+On July 11, she ended up speaking publicly to the Texas Tribune.

-Former A&M President Katherine Banks responded to McElroy not taking the offer stating "I think we dodged a bullet... she is a awful person to go the press before us."
+Banks responded to McElroy not taking the offer stating "I think we dodged a bullet... she is a awful person to go the press before us."
+She also denied any knowledge regarding the "changes to the terms of the appointment of McElroy prior to the publication of McElroy's comments on July 11."

-Banks later stepped down as A&M's President amid this controversy, and McElroy stated she would be staying at UT.
+On July 21, Banks stepped down as A&M's President amid this controversy, and McElroy stated she would be staying at UT.

+Sharp released a statement after the conclusion of the investigation into the attempted hiring of McElroy:

+"Regarding the events in Dr. McElroy’s hiring process, it is difficult to recognize the alma mater I dearly love and to which I owe so much.
+Texas A&M is far better than this!
+A few, however, forgot our Core Values.
+It is time to come together, put our house back in order, and vow to never let this happen again.
+We all must rededicate ourselves to the Aggie values that define us and bind us.
+To begin with, I want to apologize publicly to Dr. McElroy and fervently hope we can eventually heal with our mutual love for Texas A&M."

 Commenting on the settlement, Dr. McElroy stated: “Texas A&M University remains in my heart despite the events of the past month.
 I will never forget that Aggies — students, faculty members, former students and staff — voiced support for me from many sectors.
 I hope the resolution of my matter will reinforce A&M’s allegiance to excellence in higher education and its commitment to academic freedom and journalism.”